lauracowen/lauracowen.github.io/_posts/2010-11-23-being-a-book-in-the-human-library-at-womad2010-a-tale-in-tweets.md

 ---
 id: 664
-title: 'A book in the Human Library at WOMAD2010: A tale in tweets&#8230;'
+title: 'A book in the Human Library at WOMAD2010: A tale in tweets...'
 date: 2010-11-23T23:29:56+00:00
 author: Laura
 layout: post